lholmquist/aerogear-ios-sync-client/README.md

 ## Prerequisites
 This project requires Xcode 6.0 to run.

+This project uses [Cocoapods](http://cocoapods.org/) to manage dependencies.
+You need to install the dependencies before building and using the project:

+    pod install

 ## Building

 Building can be done by opening the project in Xcode: